ericgolftourney/StoreLocatorPlus/readme.txt

 = 3.7.6 (End November 2012)

+* Directions start from entered address, or GPS location if location sensor is used.
 * Update the Map Settings icon check.
 Now recognizes remote icon URLs as valid entries.
 * Add built-in WordPress update for premium add-ons.
 * Revise geocoding error messages.